HM Frigate Unicorn

 The heart of Dundee is City Sq, flanked to the south by the 1930s facade of Caird Hall , which was gifted to the city by a textile...

-Housed in a solid Victorian Gothic building designed by Gilbert Scott in 1867, the McManus Galleries is a city museum on a human scale –...
+Housed in a solid Victorian Gothic building designed by Gilbert Scott in 1867, the McManus Galleries are a city museum on a human scale...

 The three masts of Captain Robert Falcon Scott's famous polar expedition vessel the RRS Discovery dominate the riverside to the south...

 Dundee's hippest venue is an arty, bohemian hang-out in a run-down former library that hosts some of Scotland's best indie club nights....

 The ongoing redevelopment of Dundee's former docks means that the setting for the city's best fish restaurant doesn't look too...

 Victoria Dock · interesting places nearby

 Unlike the polished and much-restored Discovery, Dundee's other floating tourist attraction retains the authentic atmosphere of a salty old sailing ship.
 Built in 1824, the 46-gun Unicorn is the oldest British-built ship still afloat – she was mothballed soon after launching and never saw action.
 By the mid-19th century sailing ships were outclassed by steam and the Unicorn served as a gunpowder store, then later as a training vessel.
 When it was proposed to break up the ship for scrap in the 1960s, a preservation society was formed.
 Wandering around the deck gives you an excellent impression of what it must have been like for the crew forced to live in such cramped conditions.